seansoreilly/schedula/docs/product-description.md

 ### 1. **Simplicity Over Complexity**

-Unlike enterprise scheduling tools that require extensive setup and training, Schedula focuses on core functionality with an intuitive interface.
+Unlike Easy scheduling tools that require extensive setup and training, Schedula focuses on core functionality with an intuitive interface.

 ### 2. **No Account Barriers**